-We own a portfolio of \$58.3 billion of federally guaranteed Federal Family Education Loan Program (FFELP) Loans.
-We service and provide asset recovery services on this portfolio and for third parties, deploying datadriven approaches to support the success of our customers.
+We own a portfolio of \$52.6 billion of federally guaranteed Federal Family Education Loan Program (FFELP) Loans.
+We service and provide asset recovery services on this portfolio and for third parties, deploying data-driven approaches to support the success of our customers.
+Our flexible and scalable infrastructure manages large volumes of complex transactions, simplifying the customer experience and continually improving efficiency.